I'm sooo not good at torturing so i outsource it to stalin

 The general didn't speak.
 He just examined me, the way a man might look at the most peculiar creation.
 He said something to his deputy in a thick dialect I couldn't understand.

 The deputy, an older, calmer man, still had that look of clinical amazement.
-"Show us, Private."
+"We've heard about your marksmanship.
+Show us, Private."

 I never knew if they liked the performance.
 When it was over, every shot had found its mark.
 But they never spoke to me again.
 Even if they had plans to promote a talented soldier, the war's end neatly aborted them.

-The classes were never comfortable, but I learned to keep my reactions to myself.
-Then one day they brought in a small box that played moving pictures.
-Most of the class fell into a grim silence during the trial footage.
-I just felt detached.
-It was a long, tedious tape, and after a full day of labor, the struggle was to keep my eyes open.
+Here in the labor camp, our Soviet teachers have been very thorough.
+Russian language, for starters.
+Science, even.
+But the most important lessons were in the thought correction classes.
+One day they brought in a small box that played moving pictures.
+Most of the class fell into a grim silence during the trial footage for our esteemed top-ranking generals.
+It was a long, tedious tape, and after a full day of labor, I was struggling to keep my eyes open.

 "Sorry, sir," I apologized to the teacher.
 "That's our 7th divisional commander."